git-patrickliu/gulp-include-template/README.md

     gulpIncludeTemplate = require("gulp-include-template");

 // you can set the basic attributes of the gulpIncludeTemplate like the artTemplate
-// artTemplate.config('base', 'path-to-html'); artTemplate.config('ext', 'your-default-file-extension');
+// gulpIncludeTemplate.config('base', 'path-to-html'); gulpIncludeTemplate.config('ext', 'your-default-file-extension');

 gulp.task("includeTemplate", function() {